pace-neutrons/Horace/documentation/user_docs/docs/manual/Binary_operations.rst

 When you perform binary operation between two objects containing pixels, the pixels have to be sorted within the bin to ensure the operation performed between correspondent pixels.
 In many cases, user may be sure that the operation is performed between two objects with pixels ordered in the same way.
 For example, you calculate foreground and background on the same ``sqw`` object and now want to add them together.
-In this case, you may decrease time of your operation avoiding sorting as follows:
+In this case, you may decrease time of your operation by avoiding sorting pixels within the bins as follows:

 .. code-block:: matlab